ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 ## Phases of the ML design

+0. should I use ML? recall "why using ML" above
 1. supervised vs. unsupervised
 2. problem statement: $X$ and $Y$
-3. def of goals (qualities of model); cost of errors
+3. def of goals (qualities of model); cost of errors (relate with 0)
 4. sketch of ML system
 5. implementation
 6. evaluation

 iterate

+---

+## Example of Iris

+say the story of the amateur botanist friend